-For the first experiment (hereafter: trough zone), soil moisture in the monsoon trough region 152 (the green polygon in Fig. 4) - in which MD tracks are typically entirely embedded - was altered 153 to 1%, 80%, 100% (control), 120%, and 500% of its August climatological value.
-The 500% 154 value unsurprisingly gives significant oversaturation across much of the region, where this was 155 the case, soil moisture values at these locations were set to their saturation values; in reality, this 156 scaling is achievable only over the dry northwest, and the average saturation value over the trough 157 region is approximately 167%.
-Conversely, for the second experiment (hereafter: arable zone), 158 soil moisture over South Asia (the red polygon in Fig. 4) is set to 1% of its August climatological 159 value, except for inside the arable sub-Himalayan area (orange polygon) where the values were 160 set to 1%, 50%, 100%, and 500% of the climatology.
-This region was traced to resemble, as much 161 as possible, the belt of sub-Himalayan arable grassland where irrigation is becoming rapidly and 162 increasingly prevalent (Roy et al. 2015) - the area where anthropogenic changes to the surface 163 are likely to have the biggest impact.
-Values of soil moisture approaching 1% of the August climatology could be found in an extremely dry pre-monsoon period, but we remind the reader that the purpose of this experiment is to test the effect of soil moisture contrast in the region, not necessarily to replicate a physical event.
+For the first experiment (hereinafter trough zone), soil moisture in the monsoon trough region (the green polygon in Fig. 4) in which MD tracks are typically entirely embedded was altered to 1%, 80%, 100% (control), 120%, and 500% of its August climatological value.
+The 500% value unsurprisingly gives significant oversaturation across much of the region; where this was the case, soil moisture values at these locations were set to their saturation values.
+In reality, this scaling is achievable only over the dry northwest, and the average saturation value over the trough region is approximately 167%.
+Conversely, for the second experiment (hereinafter arable zone), soil moisture over South Asia (the red polygon in Fig. 4) is set to 1% of its August climatological value, except for inside the arable sub-Himalayan area (orange polygon) where the values were set to 1%, 50%, 100%, and 500% of the climatology.
+This region was traced to resemble, as much as possible, the belt of sub-Himalayan arable grassland where irrigation is becoming rapidly and increasingly prevalent (Roy et al. 2015)-the area where anthropogenic changes to the surface are likely to have the biggest impact.
+Values of soil moisture approaching 1% of the August climatology could be found in an extremely dry premonsoon period, but we remind the reader that the purpose of this experiment is to test the effect of soil moisture contrast in the region, not necessarily to replicate a physical event.

-168 e.
+e.
 Tracking

 The tracking algorithm used to determine the trajectories of MDs in output data is an updated and extended version of that described in Hunt et al. (2016a).
-Data at individual timesteps in the output are filtered subject to the IMD criteria for MDs (minimum 8.5 m s-1 surface wind speed and two closed surface isobars at even hPa values) as well as some transient-filtering criteria (lower-tropospheric vorticity above $3 \times 10^{-5}$ s-1, smoothed MSLP must be local minimum), and single-timepoint candidates are linked together using a simple nearest-neighbour algorithm.
+Data at individual time steps in the output are filtered subject to the India Meteorological Department (IMD) criteria for MDs (minimum $8.5 \,\mathrm{m \, s^{-1}}$ surface wind speed and two closed surface isobars at even hectopascal values) as well as some transient-filtering criteria (lowertropospheric vorticity above $3 \times 10^{-5} \,\mathrm{s^{-1}}$; smoothed MSLP must be local minimum), and single-time-point candidates are linked together using a simple nearestneighbor algorithm.

-175 3.
-Results
+3. Results

-176 a.
+a.
 Tracks

-Tracking results from the trough zone experiment are shown in Fig. 5(a).
-The average tracks for 177 each sub-experiment (thick, coloured lines) were computed using normalised track durations for 178 each of the 10 ensemble members; that is to say points were grouped and averaged by total MD 179 lifetime fraction rather than absolute time since genesis, with termination points for all ensem-180 ble members across the experiment given by crosses of the relevant colour.
-The pale green area 181 underneath is a concave hull of all points of all ensemble tracks from the control sub-experiment 182 (i.e. underlying soil moisture set at 100% of the August climatology).
-The official IMD track for 183 the event is also given in black for illustration.
-184
+Tracking results from the trough zone experiment are shown in Fig. 5a.
+The average tracks for each subexperiment (thick, colored lines) were computed using normalized track durations for each of the 10 ensemble members; that is, points were grouped and averaged by total MD lifetime fraction rather than absolute time since genesis, with termination points for all ensemble members across the experiment given by crosses of the relevant color.
+The pale green area underneath is a concave hull of all points of all ensemble tracks from the control subexperiment (i.e., underlying soil moisture set at 100% of the August climatology).
+The official IMD track for the event is also given in black for illustration.